5wift-Hacker/Cosmidex/README.md

 - The screens are simple, yet elegant, incorporating a 'favorite' button, and a zoom animation when navigating through your selections, both in and out.

 - This app may shift to utilizing an API for storage solutions in the future.

+- This app is far from complete, but it is available here to view.
+No shared licensing.